Siberian roe deer: Distribution and habitat

 Siberian roe deer are found within the temperate zone of Eastern Europe and Central and East Asia.
 Fossil records show their territory once stretched to the northern Caucasus Mountains, as well as eastern Ukraine.
 In the late 19th and early 20th centuries, their range was diminished by overhunting in Eastern Europe, northern Kazakhstan, western Siberia, and the northern regions of eastern Siberia.
 Due to a division in their range, two morphologically different subspecies resulted (Tian Shan and Siberian).
 The Siberian and European roe deer meet at the Caucasus Mountains with the Siberian roe deer occupying the northern flank, and the European roe deer occupying the southern flank, Asia Minor, and parts of northwestern Iran.

 The Siberian roe deer has a light, slender build adapted for tall, dense grass.
 They live in forest and steppe habitats and develop high densities in tall-grass meadows and floodplains.
 They are adapted to severe weather extremes.

 It may have become naturalized in England for a short period in the early 20th century as an escapee from Woburn, but it was extirpated by 1945.

+Fossil record

+Denisova Cave, the famous site of the discovery of Denisovans, has also yielded fossils of the Siberian roe deer.